-2020 will be the year in which business social responsibility, transition to a circular and shared services economy will be the key to growth and sustainability for companies.
+2020 will be the year in which business social responsibility, the transition to a circular and shared services economy will be the key to growth and sustainability for companies.
 Geo-political uncertainty, social uprising, bias decisions, rising costs of waste, data scandals through smart-yet-maturing AI algorithms, the unrealized UN Sustainability in institutions of all types, all contribute to the major barriers that businesses are facing.

-The journey starts with restructuring around the client journey, stakeholder active participation and integration of multi-disciplinary teams to optimize resources, services and product delivery across the value chain.
+The journey starts with restructuring around the client journey, stakeholder active participation, and integration of multi-disciplinary teams to optimize resources, services, and product delivery across the value chain.

 To enable this change and desired experiences, we must align our thinking and education to support the transition and our ability to stay flexible and relevant to meet changing demands and societal pressures.

-At ResultantGroup we are setting out to create an industry problem solving platform that lets organizations harness the power of the crowd to solve any problem and making it accessible and implementable in near real time with hands-on real-life training and oversight.
+At ResultantGroup we are setting out to create an industry problem-solving platform that lets organizations harness the power of the crowd to solve any problem and making it accessible and implementable in near real-time with hands-on real-life training and oversight.

-Our approach gives students, staff and other industry participants a big advantage because the reality is that the world is becoming more global, and we want to give participants real world experiences so they can better support the organization and enable a collaborative workforce.
+Our approach gives students, staff, and other industry participants a big advantage because the reality is that the world is becoming more global, and we want to give participants real-world experiences so they can better support the organization and enable a collaborative workforce.

 These projects not only give students the opportunity to see how software development and cybersecurity work is done in the real world, but it also gives them direct exposure to the kind of team working and collaboration that is a fundamental part of life in a modern IT department

-The current generation is now predicted to have multiple careers and jobs throughout their life, skills such as partnering, collaboration, understanding interdependencies across the value chain, problem solving, project development and open-mindedness are likely to be increasingly important in underpinning the personal skills, ethics and technical skills we will have to learn throughout our careers.
+The current generation is now predicted to have multiple careers and jobs throughout their life, skills such as partnering, collaboration, understanding interdependencies across the value chain, problem-solving, project development, and open-mindedness are likely to be increasingly important in underpinning the personal skills, ethics and technical skills we will have to learn throughout our careers.

-Hands on cross training and cross-cultural competency are critical skills required for success, these skills will enable groups and individuals to work together and effectively with people of diverse backgrounds, think critically about local and global challenges, and collaborate to create impactful solutions for the continuous dynamic changes’ organization face.
+Hands-on cross-training and cross-cultural competency are critical skills required for success, these skills will enable groups and individuals to work together and effectively with people of diverse backgrounds, think critically about local and global challenges, and collaborate to create impactful solutions for the continuous dynamic changes’ organization face.

-At ResultantGroup we help companies on or in? knowing what matters to each of your stakeholders, participants and audiences across your value chain for resource optimization and excess material monetization.
+At ResultantGroup we help companies on or in? knowing what matters to each of your stakeholders, participants, and audiences across your value chain for resource optimization and excess material monetization.
 We, also, enable your sustainability reporting to convey the business’ unique story and reflect how your business is genuinely managed in a shared and circular economy.

-Contact us: ResultantGroup Your business modernization, resource optimization and transition advisors.
+Contact us: ResultantGroup Your business modernization, resource optimization, and transition advisors.